Inflammatory diseases in women. Causes of inflammation of the appendages

 Consequences of inflammation

-All this in the future leads to the fact that a woman loses the ability to conceive and bear a child, therefore, it is so important to consult a doctor at the first symptoms and signs of malaise.
-Moreover, inflammatory processes in the early stages are treated quite quickly without any unpleasant consequences for the woman's health.
+All this in the future leads to the fact that a woman loses the ability to conceive and bear a child, therefore, it is so important to consult a doctor at the first symptoms and signs of illness.
+Moreover, inflammatory processes in the early stages are treated quite quickly without any unpleasant consequences for the woman’s health.

 Sources of infection